Senyoret1/hardware-wallet-js/DOCUMENTATION.md

 A promise that receives a text string that depends on the result of the operation:
 - If the user cancels the operation (promise rejected): `Error: Action cancelled by user`.
+- If the label is too long (promise rejected): `Error: string overflow`.
 - If the operation ends correctly: `Settings applied`

 *Notes:*
-- A security alert must accepted in the hardware wallet for the operation to be completed.
+- One or more security alerts must accepted in the hardware wallet for the operation to be completed.
 - This function can be called even when the hardware wallet does not have a seed, but it is important to keep in mind that in that case the changes made with this function can be overwritten when adding a seed to the hardware wallet.